Basics of Protective Relaying in Power System

 The functions of protective relaying include the following :

-- To sound an alarm or to close the trip circuit of circuit-breaker so as to disconnect a component during an abnormal condition in the component, which include over-load, under-voltage, temperature rise, unbalanced load, reverse power, under-frequency, short circuits,etc.
+- To sound an alarm or to close the trip circuit of circuit-breaker so as to disconnect a component during an abnormal condition in the component, which includes overload, under-voltage, temperature rise, unbalanced load, reverse power, under-frequency, short circuits, etc.

 - To disconnect the abnormally operating part so as to prevent the subsequent faults, e.g.over-load protection of a machine protects the machine and prevents insulation failure.

-- To localise the effect of fault by disconnecting the faulty part, from the healthy part, causing least disturbance to the healthy system.
+- To localize the effect of fault by disconnecting the faulty part, from the healthy part, causing the least disturbance to the health system.

-- To disconnect the faulty part quickly so as to improve the system stability, service continuity and system performance.
+- To disconnect the faulty part quickly so as to improve system stability, service continuity, and system performance.
 Transient stability can be improved by means of improved protective relaying.

 Faults cannot be avoided completely.
 They can be minimized.
 Protective relaying plays an important role in minimizing the faults, and also in minimizing the damage in the event of faults.